-Smart and audacious, Jack Russel Terriers are affectionate and love being around people.
+Smart and audacious, Jack Russel Terriers are affectionate and loves being around people.
 Despite being a relatively small dog, “hyper” is a word that is often used to describe this breed.
 Oftentimes called “Jack Russel Terrorist”, this breed is not for first-time dog owners.
 These ultra-energetic dogs require a lot of physical activity.
 They are also susceptible to severe separation anxiety.

-However, Jack Russels that are adequately socialized and trained at an early age can make wonderful companions.
+However, Jack Russels, that are adequately socialized and trained at an early age, can make wonderful companions.

-Basset Hounds are relatively big dogs that like to sit on your lap thinking they are small dogs.
+Basset Hounds are relatively big dogs that like to sit on your lap, thinking they are small dogs.
 These dogs are drooly with big floppy ears.
 Properly trained Basset Hounds are mellow, placid, and generally don’t make a fuss.
 They get along with other dogs just fine.

-These are also one of the most expensive breeds to own costing up to $10,000 for quality pedigree.
+These are also one of the most expensive breeds to own, costing up to $10,000 for quality pedigree.
 They have virtually unlimited patience with children and make exceptional family dogs.
-They don’t like being left alone too long, though, Basset Hounds are susceptible to separation anxiety and may develop destructive tendencies.
+They don’t like being left alone too long, though.
+Basset Hounds are susceptible to separation anxiety and may develop destructive tendencies.

 If your pet is already mature but still shows anxiety, consider getting your dog a canine companion.
 This breed also tends to gain weight due to their healthy appetites and love for sleep.
 1 hour of exercise every day is required to prevent it from getting too heavy.
 Basset Hounds are friendly but sometimes too friendly, making them bad guard dogs.
-Be aware that Basset Hounds are susceptible to major health issues including cancer.
+Be aware that Basset Hounds are susceptible to major health issues, including cancer.

 Lastly, these dogs are bad swimmers and may drown.
 Due to their short legs, prevent it from climbing stairs to avoid injury.